 Accepting God’s Gracious Work

 In what area of your life are you struggling to trust God?
-In what circumstance are you impatient for a change?
-Are you allowing that desire to drive you to your knees in humble obedience or have you stiffened your neck in pride and anger?
+In what circumstances are you impatient for a change?
+Are you allowing that desire to drive you to your knees in humble obedience, or have you stiffened your neck in pride and anger?

 … humble yourself under the mighty hand of God, that He may exalt you in due time … for He cares for you (v.
 6).